scloud19/SECipedia/AWS/EC2.md

 		chkconfig httpd on
 			whenver machine restarts, it will start apache

+		A full instance hour will be charged for every transition from a stopped state to a running state.
+			Even if this occurs multiple times WITHIN the same hour.

 EC2
+	Regions/AZ
+		Whenever you are in the AWS console, you'll only see resources for a given REGION

+		EC2 resources are either global, tied to a region, or tied to a AZ.

+		Each region is completely independent
+			If you want to replicate across regions, you need to do this yourself AZ's are physically isolated, but the AZ in a region are connected through low latency links.

 	Ways to access
 		AWS CLI
 			Provides commands for a broad set of AWS products